Ever Vigilant Against EHV – Equine Herpes Virus

 For the neurologic disease, Dr. Hall says supportive care is essential to maintain adequate hydration and nutrition, placement of a urinary catheter to evacuate the bladder, regular manual emptying of the rectum due to paralysis and, if necessary, placement in a sling to assist with standing.
 “Common therapies include DMSO, NSAIDs, and antibiotics to prevent secondary infections.
-Antiviral therapy is becoming more common place for treatment of the neurologic form of the disease.”
+Antiviral therapy is becoming more commonplace for treatment of the neurologic form of the disease.”

-Dr. Maxwell says that therapy for EHV-1 infection in weanling foals is primarily symptomatic, with administration of NSAIDs as needed for the comfort of the foal.
+Dr. Maxwell says that therapy for EHV-1 infection in weanling foals is primarily symptomatic, with the administration of NSAIDs as needed for the comfort of the foal.
 Neonatal foals can be more severely affected, and there are some reports of oral acyclovir administration to these animals.

-“Horses at risk for developing EHM have been treated with oral valacyclovir, since orally administered acyclovir is poorly absorbed in horses,” she says.
+“Horses at risk for developing EHM have been treated with oral valacyclovir since orally administered acyclovir is poorly absorbed in horses,” she says.
 “Early treatment with valacyclovir may be important for its success, as one study indicated that treatment with valacyclovir was ineffective once neurological signs had already been observed.
 In these horses, intravenous ganciclovir administration limited further EHV-1 replication and disease.
-In any horse that already has neurological disease due to EHM, supportive care is the primary treatment, although antiviral therapy may be indicated if the horse still has fever and EHV-1 viremia.”
+In any horse that already has neurological disease due to EHM, supportive care is the primary treatment, although antiviral therapy may be indicated if the horse still has a fever and EHV-1 viremia.”